Published: January 15, 2025 | Updated: February 20, 2026

 • INSUPPORT program: The manufacturer of Suboxone offers a savings program that can help lower the cost for qualifying patients.
 This program is available for people without insurance or limited insurance coverage who want to receive the name-brand Suboxone medication.
 You can check their website for eligibility and apply for discounts.

-• How to access: Visit the manufacturer’s website or ask your healthcare provider about applying for these discounts.
+• How to access: Visit the manufacturer’s website or ask your doctor about applying for these discounts.

 • State-sponsored programs: Some states offer programs to help individuals access addiction treatment, including Suboxone, at reduced costs.
 Medicaid, grants, or specific state health initiatives may fund these programs.